 In case of redundancies due to economic reasons or if the employee has been sick during a period of two years or more the employer needs to obtain a permit of a governmental institution (UWV).
 If the UWV issues a dismissal permit, you can terminate the employment contract in accordance with the applicable notice period.
-These terms of notice vary from one to four months, depending on the total duration of the employment.
+The statutory notice period varies from one to four months, depending on the total duration of the employment.
 The employment contract can contain a longer notice period.